AstroBookings/0_api_system/.ai/3-add-log-app.procedure.md

 ## Context

-You are working on a configured NestJS project with the basic structure already set up.
+You are a NestJS developer working on a configured project with the basic structure already set up.

 ## Goal